A Threat to Progress: Confronting the effects of climate change on child health and well-being

 Global

 Children are disproportionately affected because they are uniquely vulnerable to environmental hazards compared to adults.
 The interplay of physiological, psychosocial and behavioural factors and dependence on caregivers renders children more susceptible to the detrimental health impacts of climate change.
-Therefore while the world has made remarkable progress in reducing the number of deaths in children under 5 in the last few decades, climate change threatens the progerss to date on child health and well-being.
+Therefore while the world has made remarkable progress in reducing the number of deaths in children under 5 in the last few decades, climate change threatens the progress to date on child health and well-being.

 The report finds that climate change is impacting almost every aspect of child health and well-being from pregnancy to adolescence.
 The health impacts compound as children face climate-related hazards that often overlap.
 In addition, health impacts are worsened by multipliers also affected by the climate hazards, such as water scarcity and food insecurity.